Shrike717/training-gsap-workshop-react/README.md

 ### Other

-- **JS Mastery**: The name of the channel or organization that provided the tutorial for creating this app.
+- **JS Mastery**: The name of the channel that provided the tutorial for creating this app.
 JS Mastery offers high-quality tutorials and learning resources for web development.

 ## Usage